Layr-Labs/eigenlayer-cli/pkg/rewards/README.md

 OPTIONS:
    --network value, -n value                            Network to use.
 Currently supports 'holesky' and 'mainnet' (default: "holesky") [$NETWORK]
-   --eth-rpc-url value, -r value                        URL of the Ethereum RPC [$ETH_RPC_URL] --earner-address value, --ea value                   Address of the earner (this is your staker/operator address) [$EARNER_ADDRESS]
-   --output-file value, -o value                        Output file to write the data [$OUTPUT_FILE] --broadcast, -b                                      Use this flag to broadcast the transaction (default: false) [$BROADCAST]
+   --eth-rpc-url value, -r value                        URL of the Ethereum RPC [$ETH_RPC_URL] --output-file value, -o value                        Output file to write the data [$OUTPUT_FILE] --broadcast, -b                                      Use this flag to broadcast the transaction (default: false) [$BROADCAST]
-   --environment value, --env value                     Environment to use.
-Currently supports 'preprod' ,`testnet' and 'prod'.
+   --earner-address value, --ea value                   Address of the earner [$REWARDS_EARNER_ADDRESS] --environment value, --env value                     Environment to use.
+Currently supports 'preprod' ,'testnet' and 'prod'.
 If not provided, it will be inferred based on network [$ENVIRONMENT]
    --recipient-address value, --ra value                Specify the address of the recipient.
 If this is not provided, the earner address will be used [$RECIPIENT_ADDRESS]
    --token-addresses value, -t value                    Specify the addresses of the tokens to claim.
 Comma separated list of addresses [$TOKEN_ADDRESSES]
    --rewards-coordinator-address value, --rc value      Specify the address of the rewards coordinator.
 If not provided, the address will be used based on provided network [$REWARDS_COORDINATOR_ADDRESS]